directvt/vtm/doc/architecture.md

     # The `vtm -r ...` option is auto converted to the `vtm -r term ...`.
     ```

-### Run a standalone console application without extra UI
+### Running a standalone console application without extra UI

 - Run command
     ```bash